 Moreover, the trial judge in Livingston quoted McManus for its guidance on police witnesses.
 In particular, there is a heightened concern about their impartiality (citing R v Tesfai and R v TA).

 Applying those guidelines, the Court excluded Gagnon.
 First, the trial judge noted that Gagnon’s longstanding relationship with the OPP raised heightened concerns about his impartiality, but would not be enough to exclude him.
-Further, the expert did seem to understand the duty of experts and it was promising sign for his impartiality that he was given an office separate to that of the rest of the team.
+Further, the expert did seem to understand the duty of experts and it was a promising sign for his impartiality that he was given an office separate to that of the rest of the team.
 Those assurances, however, were not enough.
 In fact, Gagnon became part of the team: he helped with search warrants, he provided general investigative advice, and he made that problematic “we are golden” comment.
 At one point, he even said that that the believed the facts supported the charges that were planned.

 Importantly, the trial judge noted that the case diverged from those in which there might be questions about impartiality but in which the expert is provided less interpretive evidence (the Crown counsel “could not ‘foreclose the possibility’ that another expert could come to different conclusions” about the facts).
 In other words, the trial judge seemed to be saying that bias looms larger when the expert’s opinion involves more judgment and subjectivity.